javos/javos-homedir/README.md

 # javos homedir
 This used to be a backup of my essential home folder configs but has evolved a bit over time.
 Now this is a collection of my configs, fixes and improvements that I use with every linux install.
 I either made them myself or found them on the internet (sources are provided in this README)

+## Scripts

+## postinstall
+Automatic installation of apps. *Deprecated!
+Do not use!*
+TODO: Rewrite postinstall to be distro-independent.
+TODO: Add ability to select which software to install
+TODO: Add error handling

 ## Styling

 ### vonvon-tweaks